lukhanyoVena808/EEE3088F_PROJECT/CONTRIBUTING.md

 Push back to git on terminal or drop file on GitHub

 ## HOW TO REPORT ISSUES
-report any problems with code or Hardware design by rasing an issue on GitHub, alternatively email the 3 main contributors
+Report any problems with code or Hardware design by rasing an issue on GitHub, alternatively email the 3 main contributors